dennislwm/examprep-saac02/doc/udemy/chapter27.md

 * Transit Virtual Interface - connect to AWS resources using their private IP addresses through a transit gateway.

 ---
+## Transit Gateway

+* Transitive peering between thousands of VPCs and on-premises.

+* Hub-and-spoke (star) connections across multiple regions.

+* Route tables limit which VPC can talk with another VPC.

+* Works with Direct Connect, VPN connections.

+* Supports IP Multicast (not supported by any other AWS service).

+* Increase Site-to-Site VPN bandwidth.

+* Share one Direct Connect betweeen multiple AWS accounts.

+### Equal-Cost Multi-Path (ECMP) Routing

+ECMP is a routing strategy to increase bandwitch of Site-to-Site VPN connections to your AWS cloud.
+It allows the routing strategy to forward a packet over multiple best path.

+If you connect on-premises VPN to an AWS virtual private gateway, you get a bandwidth of 1.25 Gbps.
+However, if you connect the same VPN to an AWS transit gateway, you get a bandwidth of 2.5 Gbps due to ECMP, and in addition you can have scale the bandwidths using ECMP.

+---
 ## References

 * [AWS Single Region Multi-VPC Connectivity](https://d0.awsstatic.com/aws-answers/AWS_Single_Region_Multi_VPC_Connectivity.pdf)